 I've decided that of all the fresh herbs I'm growing in my garden, chives is by far my favorite.
 I've been sprinkling it on anything and everything for weeks.
 My love affair with this onion-y herb all started with an old Martha Stewart recipe.
 It has become a staple every summer since I tried it and I've tweaked it over time.

 It is such an easy recipe, I never thought to even share it until a friend told me she didn't know what to do with the chives in her garden.
 It is essentially buttered noodles kicked up a notch, nothing more.
 But oh what difference a few extra ingredients make.

 I normally serve this sauce over a very thin spaghetti but that's a tricky shape to feed a 15 month old.
 This summer it has appeared over wagon wheel pasta but over the weekend we sampled Costco's asparagus & gruyere cheese stuffed ravioli and it was a heavenly pairing with the lemon and chives.
 To fill out the meal add some roasted or sauteed shrimp.
 I'm drooling just typing this.
 We just had it the other night and I'm thinking it might appear again before Friday comes!

-Squeeze the lemon juice into the butter, watch out for the seeds.
+Squeeze the lemon juice into the butter, watch out for the seeds and remove them as needed.
 Swirl the pot to combine.
 Add the cooked pasta and gently toss to combine.
 It works best if you do this step in the hot pot you boiled the pasta in because the retained heat of the pot will help things along.

 Add the parmesan cheese and gently toss to coat.
 Move quickly on this step or the cheese will melt and clump up and the pasta will become too thick to toss.
 Sprinkle heavily with fresh chives, salt and pepper to taste.